param108/memgit.el/README.md

-# memgit.el: An In-Memory Git for Fast Iteration
+# memgit.el: Local-only Git for Fast Iteration

 `memgit.el`` is a minor mode for Emacs that provides versioning for files.
 It allows you to save, load, and manage file versions in a cache directory, enabling fast iteration without messing up your git history.